 On October 7, Hizballah shelled northern Israel and captured three Israeli soldiers.
 (Israel has since declared them to be dead.)
 On October 16, Hizballah announced that it had captured an Israeli colonel.
 On November 13, U.N.
-Security Council members said that Lebanon was obliged to "take effective control of the whole area vacated by Israel ...."
-On April 16 and July 2, 2001, Israel, claiming Syria controls Hizballah, bombed Syrian radar sites in Lebanon after Hizballah attacked its soldiers in Sheba'a.
+Security Council members said that Lebanon was obliged to "take effective control of the whole area vacated by Israel" On April 16 and July 2, 2001, Israel, claiming Syria controls Hizballah, bombed Syrian radar sites in Lebanon after Hizballah attacked its soldiers in Sheba'a.
 In April, the U.N. warned Lebanon that unless it deployed to the border, UNIFIL would be diminished or phased out.
 On January 28, 2002, the Security Council voted to cut UNIFIL to 2,000 by the end of 2002.

-During Israel's massive military operations against Palestinian-ruled areas, on March 29 and subsequently, Hizballah shelled Israeli positions in Sheba'a and northern Israel.
-Israel responded with air strikes, and was concerned about a possible second front.
-At Israel's request, U.N.
+During Israel's military operations against Palestinian-ruled areas, on March 29 and subsequently, Hizballah shelled Israeli positions in Sheba'a and northern Israel.
+Israel responded with air strikes, and concern about a possible second front.
+At its request, U.N.
 Secretary General Annan contacted the Syrian and Lebanese Presidents, and on April 8, Vice President Cheney called President Asad to warn him that the situation could spiral out of control.
 Syria denied that it or Lebanon is interested in opening a second front.
-On April 12, Secretary Powell visited Israel's northern command and called on Syria to curb Hizballah.
-On April 15, Powell visited Lebanon and Syria to urge them to act immediately to stop the attacks.
-The shelling stopped for some days and then resumed.
+In April, Secretary Powell visited Israel's northern command and called on Syria to curb Hizballah, and while in Lebanon and Syria urged them to stop the attack immediately.
+The shelling stopped briefly and then resumed.
+A dispute developed over Lebanon's plan to pump water from the Wazzani River, which Israel said would reduce the flow of water into the Galilee.